kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 "People learn the most when teaching others." - Peter F. Drucker
 </aside>

 For your second final assessment, you will work in groups of 4-5 students to carry out a self-directed learning project.
-Your goal is to select a topic that you will learn about, create a learning plan for your group, implement the learning plan, and then submit a 10 minute video lesson teaching the topic to the rest of your classmates.
+Your goal is to select a topic that you will learn about, create a learning plan for your group, implement the learning plan, and then submit a video lesson teaching the topic to the rest of your classmates.

 You will be required to work on this project throughout the 5 weeks of the course, and there are some milestones that you will need to reach during weeks 2, 3, and 4.